matinbhdrn77/greenlight/README.md

 ## Chapter14 Sending Emails

 We’ll need access to a SMTP (Simple Mail Transfer Protocol) server that we can safely use for testing purposes.

+When we initiate a graceful shutdown of our application, it won’t wait for any background goroutines that we’ve launched to complete.

+When you want to wait for a collection of goroutines to finish their work, the principal too to help with this is the `sync.WaitGroup` type.
+Works like a 'counter'.